algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

 In light of this confusion, our Program Manager was on the verge of drafting an email to our client.
 However, as we started discussing and explaining our understandings, we got progressively the shape of what the client wanted until it was clear to everybody.

-Subsequently, we thought together, led by the Program Manager, about all the bases of functional specifications, trying to bring real added value to the creation of yet another assembly language.
+Subsequently, we thought together, led by the Program Manager, about all the bases of functional specification, trying to bring real added value to the creation of yet another assembly language.

 <hr>